aspose-email/Aspose.Email-API-References/english/net/aspose.email/asposeargumentoutofrangeexception/asposeargumentoutofrangeexception/_index.md

 ---
-title: AsposeArgumentOutOfRangeException
+title: AsposeArgumentOutOfRangeException.AsposeArgumentOutOfRangeException
 second_title: Aspose.Email for .NET API Reference
-description: Initializes a new instance of the AsposeArgumentOutOfRangeExceptionaspose.email/asposeargumentoutofrangeexception class.
+description: AsposeArgumentOutOfRangeException constructor.
+Initializes a new instance of the AsposeArgumentOutOfRangeException class
 type: docs
 weight: 10
 url: /net/aspose.email/asposeargumentoutofrangeexception/asposeargumentoutofrangeexception/
 ---
 ## AsposeArgumentOutOfRangeException() {#constructor}

-Initializes a new instance of the [`AsposeArgumentOutOfRangeException`](../../asposeargumentoutofrangeexception) class.
+Initializes a new instance of the [`AsposeArgumentOutOfRangeException`](../) class.

 ```csharp
 public AsposeArgumentOutOfRangeException()